elaforge/karya/doc/overview.md

 The [quickstart](quickstart.md.html) covers configuration.

-For the purposes of documentation, there are three major layers:
+For the purposes of documentation, there are several major layers:

+- [UI](ui.md.html) documents the visible UI.
+If Karya is a language, then the UI is the concrete syntax.

-- [UI](ui.md.html) handles user interaction, score editing, the GUI, and the REPL.
-It's divided into UI which is just the GUI part, and Cmd, which is the infrastructure to turn user actions into score edits.
+- [Cmd](cmd.md.html) is intimately tied to the UI, since it's the way user actions on the UI get turned into score edits.

 - [Derivation](derivation.md.html) is the process of converting the UI-level score into medium-level score events.
 This is where the complexity of score